ORDER NO. 16-05-784

 KLAMATH NATIONAL FOREST

-1. Going into or being upon National Forest System lands described below and shown on Exhibit A and Exhibit B. 36 CFR 261.52(e)
+1. Going into or being upon National Forest System lands described below and shown on the attached map.
+36 CFR 261.53(e)

 2. Being on any National Forest System road within the closure areas, as shown on the attached map.
 36 CFR 261.54(e).